 About the Author:

 Kellie Weisenbeck is a retired educator who spent 30+ years in the elementary classroom.
 As an early advocate of integrating technology into the classroom in order to increase student engagement, she also worked in her system as an instructional technology coach.
-She currently works as a consultant to support educators and districts to implement and address technology standards into the curriculum.
+She currently works as a consultant to support educators and districts in implementing and addressing technology standards into the curriculum.
 Kellie has also been a driving force in the new computer science curriculum introduced by Defined Learning.